 20MP Sony IMX183 vision camera connected to a Raspberry Pi 3B

 In our Vision Lab in China we have connected a Raspberry Pi 3B with our MER-2000-19U3M machine vision camera.
 The Vision camera has a 20MP B/W Sony IMX183 sensor.
 It's connected directly to the raspberry pi 3.
 The raspberry Pi is put in a red casing in the image below.
 The vision camera looks at a lens and displays this on a HDMI screen that is connected to the Raspberry Pi 3B.
 We even tested this setup with multiple 20MP machine vision cameras.
-Please note that the framerate is only a few frames per second, due to the limited bandwith of the USB2 port of the Raspberry Pi 3B.
+Please note that the frame-rate is only a few frames per second, due to the limited bandwidth of the USB2 port of the Raspberry Pi 3B.